 THE BENEFITS OF BRAIN BREAKS

-Darren Petersen, superintendent of schools in Montvale, started incorporating mindfulness into the curriculum five years ago.
+Darren Petersen, superintendent of schools in Montvale, started incorporating mindfulness into the curriculum seven years ago.
 Teachers use yoga movements and mindfulness activities during “brain breaks” throughout the day.
-Kindergarten students participate in yoga on an ongoing basis, he adds.
+Kindergarten students participate in yoga on an ongoing basis, too.

 “The reaction has been very positive,” Petersen says.
 “Teachers, parents and students realize how movement and mindfulness tools can help students release stress and anxiety, build the muscles of focus and enhance resiliency.”

-Many schools in New Jersey have partnered with Yoga 4 Classrooms, which provides training, support and an easy-to-use card deck that provides a mix of “yoga postures, brain boosting movements, [breathing] exercises, visualizations, activities and community building games.”
+Many schools in New Jersey have partnered with Yoga 4 Classrooms, which provides training, support and an easy-to-use card deck that provides a mix of yoga postures, breathing exercises, community building games and more.

 “[Our] model is to empower schools from the inside so they’re implementing yoga and mindfulness throughout the day in a way that supports their own school goals and structures,” says founder Lisa Flynn.

 In Newark, officials believed yoga would deeply benefit students living in neighborhoods plagued by crime and low graduation rates.
 “I’ve seen cultures of schools completely change,” says Debby Kaminsky, who worked with former Newark Mayor Cory Booker to start the Newark Yoga Movement eight years ago.
-Kaminsky says the program has served more than 24,000 students in Newark from pre-K through 12th grade and trained about 2,600 educators.
+Kaminsky says the program has served more than 32,000 students from pre-K through 12th grade and trained about 5,000 educators.
 “Teachers have told me these five minutes save them 50 in the classroom,” she adds.

 CALMER IN THE CLASSROOM

-“If students learn in preschool and elementary school how to take a few breaths to pull themselves back from the neurological and chemical reaction that bring us to a point of stress, that’s something they will follow the rest of their lives,” says Carol Bowman, an associate professor of education at Ramapo College who also teaches yoga.
+“If students learn in preschool and elementary school how to take a few breaths to pull themselves back from the neurological and chemical reactions that bring us to a point of stress, that’s something they’ll follow the rest of their lives,” says Carol Bowman, an associate professor of education at Ramapo College who also teaches yoga.

 Mindfulness in the classroom also helps teachers manage their own reactions and responses, she says.
 “I had one teacher in particular who told me within the first week, ‘You’ve changed me as a teacher,’” Morgan of Zensational Kids recalls.
-“She said ‘I never realized how much I used to scream in my classroom to get their attention—and that got them upset and stressed.’”
+“She said, ‘I never realized how much I used to scream in my classroom to get their attention—and that got them upset and stressed.
+Now they’re calmer, happier and ready to learn.’”

 To help manage stress, Morgan turns to “progressive relaxation, which is called melting butter.
 They can do this lying down or sitting up.
-I tell the children to take a deep breath in—as you’re breathing in tighten up your whole body like a frozen stick of butter.
-Then I tell them to let their butter body melt as if they’re lying on a warm piece of toast that just came out of the toaster.
-They can feel in their body a difference between being tight and really letting go.
+I tell the children to take a deep breath in—as you’re breathing in, tighten up your whole body like a frozen stick of butter.
+Then, I tell them to let their butter body melt as if they’re lying on a warm piece of toast that just came out of the toaster.
+They can feel in their bodies a difference between being tight and really letting go.”

-Lisa L. Colangelo is a New York City-based writer and reporter.
-She lives in Queens with her husband and 9-year-old daughter.
+—Lisa L. Colangelo is a writer and reporter in New York City.
+She lives in New York with her husband and 11-year-old daughter.